cbrnr/sleepecg/CONTRIBUTING.md

 ## Tests
 SleepECG uses [`pytest`](https://docs.pytest.org/) for unit tests.
 The structure of `sleepecg/tests/` follows that of the package itself, e.g. the test module for `sleepecg.io.nsrr` would be `sleepecg/tests/io/test_nsrr.py`.
+If a new test requires a package that is not part of the core dependencies (i.e. listed under `install_requires` in `setup.cfg`), make sure to add it to the optional requirement categories `dev` and `cibw`.

 To run the tests, execute
 ```
 pytest